okulovsky/yo_ds/release_files/README_yo_fluq.md

 #### Aggregators

 Each aggregator exists in two forms: as a method in Queryable, and as a class in `agg` module.
-The reason is, that aggregtors are reused in both pull- and push-queries.
+The reason is, that aggregators are reused in both pull- and push-queries.
 The names are self-explanatory:
 * Getters: `first`, `last` and `single` (works like `first` but throws exception if more than element occur)
 * Basic math: `sum`, `count`, `mean`, `std`, `max`, `min`
 * `arg_max` and `arg_min` (accepts `selector`, return the element for which its value is highest/lowest)